-The model in Venter (2008) used generalized regression for both the paid and unpaid triangles, where regressors could be from either the paid and unpaid triangles or from the cumulative paid and incurred triangles.
+The model in Venter [15] used generalized regression for both the paid and unpaid triangles, where regressors could be from either triangle or from the cumulative paid and incurred triangles.
 Except for the first couple of columns, the previous unpaid losses provided reasonable explanations of both the current paid increment and the current remaining unpaid.
 The paid and unpaid at lags 3 and on were just multiples of the previous unpaid, with a single factor for each.
 That is, expected paids were 33.1%, and unpaids 72.3%, of the previous unpaid.
 Since these sum to more than 1, there is a slight upward drift in the incurred.
 The lag 2 expected paid was 68.5% of the lag 1 unpaid.
-The best fit to the lag
+The best fit to the lag 2 expected unpaid was 9.1% of the lag 1 cumulative paid.
+For lag 1 paid, 78.1% of the lag 0 incurred was a reasonable fit.
+Lag 1 unpaid was more complicated, with the best fit being a regression, with constant, on lag 0 and lag 1 paids.
+There were also diagonal effects in both models.
+The residuals were best fit with a Weibull distribution.
+Tables 25 - 28 show the fits.